Call for Submissions

 - Book and film reviews can be 500-1,500 words (exceptions will be considered for review essays).

-- All submissions should be double spaced, use Times New Roman font with 12-point font size, and have numbered pages.
+- All submissions should be double-spaced, use 12-point Times New Roman font, and have page numbers in the upper right corner.

 - Authors must provide any illustrations and captions and are responsible for obtaining all permissions required to publish an illustration.
-Illustrations should be submitted as EPS or TIFF files.
+Illustrations should be submitted as JPG, TIF, or EPS files, preferably of at least 300 pixels per inch.

-- Submissions can be submitted either electronically by email attachment or by hard copy on a CD or flash drive.
-Work should be saved as a Microsoft Word document.
-Please complete and include the Black Camera Contributor form with any submission.
+- Submissions should be submitted either electronically by e-mail attachment as a Microsoft Word document.
+Please complete and include the Black Camera Contributor form with any submission:

 - An endnote citation format is required for scholarly essays.
-Contributors should use the latest edition of The Chicago Manual of Style.
+Contributors should consult the latest edition of The Chicago Manual of Style.

 - An abstract of 150-250 words must be included.

-- Please include brief biographical, affiliation, and contact information.
+- Please include brief biographical statement, affiliation, and contact information.

-- Regrettably, we can not respond to, guarantee publication of, or return unsolicited manuscripts.
+- Regrettably, we can neither respond to, nor guarantee publication of, nor return unsolicited manuscripts.

 - We reserve the right to make editorial and stylistic changes.